oneapi-src/level-zero-spec/scripts/tools/PROG.md

 Time-based collection uses a simple Open, Wait, Read, Close scheme:
 - ::${t}MetricTracerOpen opens the tracer.
 - ::${x}EventHostSynchronize and ::${x}EventQueryStatus can be used to wait for data.
-- ::${t}MetricTracerReadData reads the data to be later processed by ::${t}MetricGroupCalculateData.
+- ::${t}MetricTracerReadData reads the data to be later processed by ::${t}MetricGroupCalculateMetricValues.
 - ::${t}MetricTracerClose closes the tracer.

 ![MetricTracer](../images/tools_metric_tracer.png?raw=true)